 It was easy to connect because Nina and I had so much in common: Jewtino heritage, former professionals, former New Yorkers, both struggling for a toehold in the movie business.

 It even turned out that Nina and Sue had lost the address I’d given them.
-They were at the party because they were invited too!
+They were at the party because they heard about it from someone else!

 It seemed like destiny, and our relationship developed quickly, built on the foundation of a romantic New Years Eve meet-cute.